List of Coronation Street characters introduced in 1989: Darren Whateley

-Darren Whateley played by Ian Aspinall in 1989 and Andy Robb in 1998 is Brian Tilsley's killer who stabs him when he defends Alison Oakley, a girl he has met at a club, from Darren and two friends.
+Darren Whateley, played by Ian Aspinall in 1989 and Andy Robb in 1998, is Brian Tilsley's killer who stabs him when he defends Alison Oakley, a girl he has met at a club, from Darren and two friends.
 Darren stabs Brian in the abdomen whilst his friends hold him against a wall and leaves him to die in an alleyway.
 In his first appearance, he is only credited as "Disco Youth" and not by his name.
 He is subsequently found guilty of murder and sentenced to life imprisonment.
 Darren reappears in Weatherfield in 1998, by which time he is about to be paroled from his life sentence, when he appears at Brian's son, Nick's college as a guest speaker talking about life in prison.
 Nick, who was eight years old at the time of the murder, then realises that he is his father's killer.
-Nick then writes to Darren pretending to be his wife Leanne in order to trap him, however, this backfires, when Leanne's life is endangered after Darren arrives at her home.
+Nick then writes to Darren pretending to be his wife Leanne in order to trap him; however, this backfires, when Leanne's life is endangered after Darren arrives at her home.
 Leanne and Nick report Darren to the police and he is arrested and his parole is rescinded.
 He is subsequently returned to prison.
-However, Leanne and Nick's mother Gail later force Nick to tell the police that he set Darren up.
+However, Leanne and Nick's mother, Gail, later force Nick to tell the police that he set Darren up.

+Tom Casey

+Tom Casey, played by Edward Clayton, was the owner of Casey's Autos.
+The garage was Tilsley's Autos, which he bought after Brian Tilsley's murder in February 1989.
+After Brian's death, the garage was being managed by Kevin Webster.
+A few weeks later, Tom brought his son Mark to work at the garage as he was eager for him to learn the ropes.
+Tom last appeared at Mark's 21st Birthday party, where he gave him Casey's Autos as a present, but being inexperienced in the business, by the end of 1991, Mark had run the business into the ground.